MSC72m/automail-agent/README.md

 ### Logs

-Check logs for detailed error information in the `logs/` directory.
+Application logs are automatically created in the `logs/` directory when the application starts.